quixotic-96/my-digital-garden/_notes/source material/The Wood at Midwinter.md

 ---
-title: Leisure The Basis of Culture
+title: The Wood at Midwinter
 layout: note
 ---